MatthiasLohr/bdtsim/docs/protocols.md

 > Future Generation Computer Systems.
 > [https://doi.org/10.1016/j.future.2017.08.021](https://doi.org/10.1016/j.future.2017.08.021)

 It is available within BDTsim with the name `Delgado`.
+The contract `Delgado-Library` deploys the library seperately before simulation to reduce contract costs.
-There is also a protocol `Delgado-Reusable`, which deploys a reusable variant of the FairSwap smart contract.
+There is also a protocol `Delgado-Reusable`, which deploys a reusable variant of the Delgado smart contract.

 Protocol Assumptions: